-47. Compliance with approved scheme of Arrangements.
+52. Compliance with approved Scheme(s) of Arrangements

-Company does not have made any arrangements in terms of section 230 to 237 of companies act 2013, and hence there is no deviation to be disclosed.
+The Company does not have made any arrangements in terms of section 230 to 237 of companies act 2013, and hence there is no deviation to be disclosed.

-48. Utilization of borrowed funds and share premium.
+53. Utilization of Borrowed funds and share premium:-

-As on March 31, 2025 there is no unutilized amount in respect of any issue of securities and long term borrowing from banks and financial institution.
+As on March 31, 2024 there is no unutilized amount in respect of any issue of securities and long term borrowings from bank and financial institutions.
 The borrowed funds have been utilized for the specific purpose for which the funds were raised.

-49. Corporate social responsibility (CSR).
+54. Corporate Social Responsibility (CSR):-

-The section 135 (Corporate social responsibility) of companies act, 2013 is not applicable to the company.
+The section 135 Corporate Social Responsibility of Companies Act, 2013 is not applicable to the Company.

-50. Details of crypto currency and virtual currency.
+55. Details of crypto currency or virtual currency:-

-Company has not traded or invested in crypto currency or virtual currency during the financial year.
+The company has not traded or invested in crypto currency or virtual currency during the financial year.